 If your child needs to take medication during the school day, you must fill out the authorization form to permit Atlas staff to administer medication.
 Please note, by law, we are not allowed to administer any medication, including children's Tylenol or ibuprofen, without a completed authorization form.
 If the medication is over-the-counter, we only need parents to fill out the top half of the form.
 If the medication is prescribed, we will need the doctor to fill out the bottom half of the form.
-Prescribed medications should be in the original pharmacy RX bottle and over-the-counter medicine should be in the original container.
-Please bring the medication to the office along with the signed authorization form.
+Prescribed medications should be in the original pharmacy RX bottle and over-the-counter medicine should be in the original pharmacy form.